Mission-DMX/realtime-fish/README.md

 Even those have bad timing properties and only support a small sub set of the DMX512 specification and should be avoided if a proper Art-Net node (albeit the entec ones are still better than some crap Art-Net nodes out there) can be used.

+##### Warning
+Interfacing with USB devices is always a synchronous operation.
+If your USB adapter is using a low speed interface (1.0, 1.1, 2.0, 3.0) this will significantly slow down the event loop!